 2019 Legislative Update

-During the 2019 legislative session, Think New Mexico is supporting two bills that would make the state’s infrastructure funding process transparent: Senate Bill 144, sponsored by Senator Sander Rue (R-Albuquerque) and Senator Bill Tallman (D-Albuquerque), and House Bill 262, sponsored by Representative Matt McQueen (D-Santa Fe).
+During the 2019 legislative session, Think New Mexico supported two bills that would have made the state’s infrastructure funding process transparent: Senate Bill 144, sponsored by Senator Sander Rue (R-Albuquerque) and Senator Bill Tallman (D-Albuquerque), and House Bill 262, sponsored by Representative Matt McQueen (D-Santa Fe).

 Unfortunately, Senate Bill 144 was killed by the Senate Rules Committee on a 6-5 vote.
-The Albuquerque Journal, the Rio Grande Sun, and NMPolitics.net have all published excellent commentaries expressing their disappointment with this development and urging the committee to reconsider its opposition and pass House Bill 262.
+The Albuquerque Journal, the Rio Grande Sun, and NMPolitics.net all published excellent commentaries expressing their disappointment with this development, and the committee later passed House Bill 262.

 Public infrastructure projects – like roads, dams, water systems, courthouses, and university buildings – are essential to New Mexico’s economy and quality of life.
 Yet New Mexico’s latest infrastructure report card from the American Society of Civil Engineers gave the state poor grades in categories ranging from drinking water and flood control systems to roads and bridges.
 New Mexico drivers pay $752 million – $526 per driver – each year in unnecessary repair costs due to driving on roads in poor condition.